DePatie–Freleng Enterprises

 DePatie–Freleng Enterprises, Inc. (Note: /dəˈpæti ˈfriːləŋ/) (also known as Mirisch-Geoffrey-DePatie-Freleng Productions when involved with the Mirisch brothers and Geoffrey Productions, and DFE Films) was an American animation studio founded by former Warner Bros.
-Cartoons employees in May 1963, before being acquired by Marvel in 1980 and renamed Marvel Productions.
+Cartoons employees David H. DePatie and Friz Freleng in May 1963, before being acquired by Marvel in 1980 and renamed Marvel Productions.
 Based in Burbank, California, DFE produced animation for film and television.

-Notable among the productions that the studio produced are the opening titles for The Pink Panther (1963), its first, second, and fifth sequels, and an associated series of animated theatrical shorts featuring the Pink Panther character, as well as entries in the Looney Tunes and Merrie Melodies series from 1964 to 1967, the Dr. Seuss television specials from 1971 to 1982, the lightsaber effects in the original Star Wars (1977), and the Bod Squad and Time for Timer series of public service announcements for ABC in the mid 1970s.
+Notable among the productions that the studio produced are the opening titles for The Pink Panther (1963), its first, second, and fifth sequels, and an associated series of animated theatrical shorts featuring the Pink Panther character, as well as entries in the Looney Tunes and Merrie Melodies series from 1964 to 1967, the Dr. Seuss television specials from 1971 to 1982, the lightsaber effects in the original Star Wars (1977), and the Bod Squad and Time for Timer series of public service announcements for ABC in the mid-1970s.

 History

 Origins

 DFE was formed by two former employees at Warner Bros.
-Cartoons, director/composer/producer Friz Freleng and executive David H. DePatie, after Warner Bros. closed its animation studio in May 1963.
+Cartoons, director/composer/producer Friz Freleng and executive David H. DePatie, after Warner Bros.
+Pictures closed its animation studio in May 1963.
 Although Freleng and DePatie were no longer working for Warner Bros., a generous gesture from a Warner executive allowed Freleng and DePatie to lease the former Warner cartoons studio on California Street in Burbank, complete with equipment and supplies for a low rent each year.
 Although DFE's initial business was in commercials and industrial films, several lucky breaks put the new studio into the theatrical cartoon business.

 Director Blake Edwards contacted DFE and asked them to design a panther character for Edwards's new film, The Pink Panther.
 Pleased with Hawley Pratt’s design for the character, Edwards contracted with DFE to produce the animated titles for the film.
 Upon the film's release, the titles garnered a tremendous amount of attention, so much that a large amount of the picture's gross is believed to have been generated by the success of DFE's title sequence.

 DFE then signed with United Artists to produce a series of animated short subjects featuring the Pink Panther, which included over 100 shorts for both theatrical and television audiences through 1980.
 Also in 1964, DePatie and Freleng's longtime employer, Warner Bros., contracted with DFE to produce additional new Looney Tunes and Merrie Melodies cartoon shorts for theatrical release.

 DePatie and Freleng soon found themselves overflowing with work.
 Many of the animators who had worked at Warner Bros. during the 1950s and 1960s returned to the old Warner cartoon studio to work for DFE.
 The first entry in the Pink Panther series, The Pink Phink, was directed by Freleng and won the studio its only Academy Award in 1964.
 In 1966, DFE would receive an Academy Award nomination for The Pink Blueprint.